-With this insight the WCWC suggested that any drive to increase water efficiency, either by individuals in households or by organisations for non-household consumption, has to have two steps.
+The WCWC suggested that any drive to increase water efficiency, either by individuals in households or by organisations for non-household consumption, has to have two steps.

 - Create the choice architecture which favours water efficiency; and then - Campaign to raise awareness of the benefits of the right choices.